Code-Institute-Submissions/francisillingworth-milestone-project-2/README.md

 1)HTML5
 2)CSS3
 3)Bootstrap v.4.3.1
 4)Javascript
 5)Jquery

 ## Features

 The site features:
 1) The bootstrap grid system layout.
 2) A burger icon nav link that is responsive with the page nav bar so neither ever appear at the same time.
-3) googleMapsJS- with marker clusters showing the location of all places mentioned on the website
+3) googleMapsJS API- with marker clusters showing the location of all places mentioned on the website
 4) Embedded responsive pictures and videos.
-5) emailJS which is linked to the contact form.
+5) EmailJS API which is linked to the contact form.

 ### Features left to implement